rackerlabs/docs-starter-kit-external/docs/template-user-guide/overview/architecture.rst

 Reference architecture
 ======================

-Describe the reference architecture of your product in sufficent detail to support the goal of this product guide.
+Describe the reference architecture of your product in sufficient detail to support the goal of this product guide.
 Provide graphics if they would help the reader understand concepts and relationships.